Thermodynamic limits of sperm swimming precision: Appendix B: Data Analysis

-Other experimental works have addressed the properties of noise in the beating of axonemes, particularly with Chlamydomonas flagella~\cite{goldstein2009noise,goldstein2011emergence,wan2014rhythmicity,polin2009chlamydomonas} .
-In~\cite{goldstein2009noise,goldstein2011emergence} the quality factor of beating was obtained indirectly from the rate of phase slips in pairs of synchronised flagella (as well as directly from the distribution of beating periods), getting estimates in a range $q=25-120$, with average beating frequency $f=50 Hz$, corresponding to a precision $p=2q(2\pi f)= 2-8 \cdot 10^4$ which is compatible with sperm's results in view of the augmented frequency which - through the usual Taylor's formula (assuming similar other parameters) - an increase of the energy dissipation by a factor $10^2$.
-We remark that the different length of the flagellum (which is smaller by almost a factor $5$ for Chlamydomonas with respect to sperms) affects both the energy dissipation and the number of motors, leaving unaltered the energy dissipation per motor.
+Other experimental works have addressed the properties of noise in the beating of axonemes, particularly with Chlamydomonas flagella~\cite{goldstein2009noise,goldstein2011emergence,wan2014rhythmicity,polin2009chlamydomonas,quaranta2015hydrodynamics} .
+In~\cite{goldstein2009noise,goldstein2011emergence} the quality factor of beating was obtained indirectly from the rate of phase slips in pairs of synchronised flagella (as well as directly from the distribution of beating periods), getting estimates in a range $q=25-120$, with average beating frequency $f=50 Hz$.

+A summary of such previous observations and a comparison with the results of the present study is given in Table~\ref{summarytable}.
+In compiling this table we have used some assumptions typically found in the literature i.e. that the amplitude of sperm's beating is $6 \pm 1 \mu m$, the amplitude ("wingspan") of Chlamydomonas flagellar beating is $10 \pm 1 \mu m$, and the energy consumption in both cases is given by Taylor formula Eq.~\eqref{taylor} multiplied by $10$ (that is assuming an average efficiency of $10\%$).

+A plot of the TUR-based correlation length versus the length of the flagellum is shown in Figure~\ref{figM1}.
+Within the error, the data are compatible with long-range order, i.e. $\mathcal{L}_{TUR} \sim N$.

-\subsection{Estimates of the energy consumption and efficiency of sperm's swimming.}
+\subsection{Estimates of the energy consumption and efficiency of sperm swimming.}